Are you homeless or at risk of becoming homeless? We offer services to help with your health and wellbeing, or to reconnect with your family.

 - haven’t stayed at home for a while, but aren’t receiving an independent income from Centrelink, and are interested in returning home.

-The program is available to young people who plan to return home or want to find other accommodation.
+The program is available to young people who need a safe place to stay while your family works together to address problems at home.
 ‘Family’ can include grandparents or other members of your extended family.

 Ruby’s accommodation provides 24-hour support and supervision, with houses in Enfield (four beds), Thebarton (six beds), Edwardstown (five beds) and Mount Gambier (five beds).